nogtini/the-ditty/README.md

 ##Contributing to theditty.ly

+*Because the Ditty uses Lilypond and is rendered as code, the Ditty as a "musical work" itself may be considered code as such and falls under the MIT license outlined within the repo.*

 Contributing to The Ditty is remarkably simple.
 If you are familiar with Git, it's even easier!
 Put simply, the goal is to download a file, edit it on your own computer, and when you save it, the website updates to reflect your changes.

 Now, clearly it cannot be *that* easy, because how would the website know when you saved it on your computer?
 To address this we use the GitHub software for [Windows](https://windows.github.com/) or [Mac](https://mac.github.com/).